3 Best Gutter Companies in

 You may be thinking about adding gutter guards to your new or existing gutters.
 Gutter guards help keep out nesting animals and protect your gutters from debris buildup and clogs.
 Gutter guards that you can choose from include:

-• Brush Guards: Brush guards are large bristles that sit in your gutters and catch debris.
-Brush guards are very easy to install, but because debris easily gets stuck in them, they require frequent cleaning.
+- Brush Guards: Brush guards are comprised of large bristles that you place in your gutters to catch debris.
+They are very easy to install, but because debris commonly gets stuck in them, they will need frequent cleaning.

-• Foam Guards: Foam guards are comprised of pieces of foam that you place in your gutter that let water through while catching debris on top.
-Foam guards are inexpensive and easy to install, but have a short lifespan and cannot be recycled, which makes them less environmentally friendly than other options.
+- Foam Guards: Foam guards are made up of pieces of foam that you place in your gutter that let water through while catching debris on top.
+Foam guards are budget-friendly and simple to install, but are non-recyclable and need to be replaced frequently, making them less eco-friendly than some other options.

 Top Environmental Pick